-Ideally, students will leave their cell phones in locked cars.
-If that is not a possibility, cell phones must be turned off and left in backpacks.
-They may not be in a pants' pocket, jacket, binder, etc. Additionally, smart watches may not be worn.
-This rule applies to all activities on campus between 8:30am and 3:50pm.
-This rule also applies to AIM events which occur before 8:30am.
-Violation of this rule will result in two (2) demerits and two (2) lunch detentions.
+Students are to leave their cell phones in locked cars or at home.
+If that is not a possibility, cell phones must be turned off and left in backpacks before students step on campus, even if the school day has not yet begun.
+Cell phones may not be in students' hands or pockets, jackets, binders, etc., while they are on campus including athletics and fine arts activities.
+Additionally, smart watches may not be worn.
+Violation of this rule will result in two (2) demerits and two (2) corresponding lunch detentions.